StSchwerdtfeger/Active-Inference-in-R/README.md

   session might be necessary for correct results

 # Next:
 - Simpl.
 Simulation script.
-Around 75% converted so far.
+Around 85% converted so far.
+Got stuck with the functions smp_cross + G_epistemic_value but will get back to it soon again, as I nearly solved it...